cybershoe/compass-jumphost/README.md

   - `availability_zone`, defaults to `us-east-1a`
   - `lab_guide_url`, defaults to a placeholder PDF
   - `certbot_staging`, defaults to `false`
+  - `ssh_source` CIDR block for SSH access to the jumohosts for troubleshooting, defaults to the IP of the machine running Terraform as reported by ifconfig.me

 > [!TIP]
 > Set `certbot_staging` to `true` for test deployments in order to avoid